 - A. Engage a factory representative or a factory-authorized service representative for boiler startup.
-Start-up sheet shall be completed and a copy shall be sent to the Engineer and the Manufacturer.
-A combustion analysis shall be completed and the gas valve adjusted per the Installation and Operations manual and note in start-up report. - B. Factory representative or a factory-authorized representative shall provide Owners training to instruct maintenance personnel to adjust, operate, and maintain boilers. - C. Provide travel, room and board for up to four maintenance staff to attend boiler manufacturer training, at factory training facility.
+Start-up sheet shall be completed, and a copy shall be sent to the Engineer and the Manufacturer.
+A combustion analysis shall be completed, and the gas valve adjusted per the Installation and Operations manual and note in start-up report. - B. Factory representative or a factory-authorized representative shall provide Owners training to instruct maintenance personnel to adjust, operate, and maintain boilers.